alimurtaza0830/alimurtaza0830.github.io/README.md

-# TO SEE THE COMPLETE RESUME [link text itself]: http://www.alimurtaza.netlify.com
+# TO SEE THE COMPLETE RESUME [https://www.alimurtaza.netlify.com "Ali Resume"]